sbecker11/RAWGraphs/README.md

 ### Step 4.

+If you're viewing this from github download the [[`ribbons.html`](./ribbons.html)] to your local machine and open it in a new browser window.

-Now open [[`ribbons.html`](./ribbons.html)] in a browser window, to verify that it has the same ribbon structure as those found in the original `uniques-600x600.svg` file.
+Verify that it has the same ribbon structure as those found in the original `uniques-600x600.svg` file.

 Also verify that the ribbon colors change on mouse hover.